karmab/ovirt/README.md

     -    `ovirt.py -o hendrix`
 -    START A VM KIPA02 DIRECTLY THROUGH THE HYPERVISOR WITH
     -    `hypervisor.py -T ~/vdsm_certs -H 192.168.6.1 -s kipa02`
--    CREATE THE MACHINE DIRECTLY IN FOREMAN (specifying foremanip, name and dns of the vm, the hostgroup and compute resource to use,and build mode)
-    -    `foreman.py -H  192.168.8.223 -n satriani -d xxx.org -X base6 -b -c bumblefoot`

 ##Problems?